 Through the dedicated work of our RSC America Board and US Advisory Council, we have established a core of American donors who make a crucial contribution to the on-going work of the company.
-Recent donations have directly enabled us to extend our Stand up for Shakespeare schools programme to the US, stage a six-week residency in association with The Ohio State University at Park Avenue Armory as part of Lincoln Center Festival, commission new plays by playwrights from around the world and to continue our Artist Development programme, which gives actors the opportunity to progress their stage skills through diverse training.
-Our wide range of work in the US includes our collaboration with The Ohio State University; encouraging young people to Stand up for Shakespeare, and our collaboration with Park Avenue Armory; which brings our Young People's Shakespeare to over 1,000 New York City public school students through live performances and will be available to a further 1.1 million New York schoolchildren through a production film.
+Recent donations have directly enabled us to extend our Stand up for Shakespeare schools programme to the US, commission new plays by playwrights from around the world and to continue our Artist Development programme, which gives actors the opportunity to progress their stage skills through diverse training.
+Our wider range of work in the US includes our partnership with The Ohio State University, and our collaboration with Park Avenue Armory and the New York Department of Education, which brought our First Encounter production of King Lear to over 1,000 New York City public school students through live performances and was made available to a further 1.1 million New York school children through a production film.

-In April 2013, we open our production of Matilda the Musical on Broadway with our producing partners, The Dodgers.
-And of course, each year we welcome many American visitors to our productions and Shakespeare's home here in Stratford-upon-Avon.
+In April 2013, we opened our production of Matilda The Musical at The Shubert Theater on Broadway with our producing partners, The Dodgers, and it continues to play to packed houses.
+Our award-winning productions of Wolf Hall and Bring Up the Bodies, which played to sold out houses in Stratford-upon-Avon and London also played on Broadway from April - July 2015 at the Winter Garden Theater.
+We are thrilled that Matilda The Musical has now embarked on a tour across North America.
+And of course, each year we welcome thousands of American visitors to our productions and Shakespeare's home here in Stratford-upon-Avon.
 All our company, whether acting, directing, writing, or working as technical, front of house or administrative staff, collaborate to produce excellent, innovative and moving live theatre experiences and we are so pleased to share this with visitors from America and around the world.

 Catherine Mallyon, RSC Executive Director